Run PDFCreator as a Windows Service with AlwaysUp

 PDFCreator is free PDF converter tool supporting server-based operation.

-To configure PDFCreator with AlwaysUp:
+To install PDFCreator as a Windows Service with AlwaysUp:

 1. Download and install AlwaysUp, if necessary.